frontity/frontity/packages/google-analytics/README.md

 Have a look at the latest updates of this package in the [CHANGELOG](https://github.com/frontity/frontity/blob/dev/packages/google-analytics/CHANGELOG.md)

-***
+---

-### » Frontity Channels 🌎
+### » Open Source Community

 [![Community Forum Topics](https://img.shields.io/discourse/topics?color=blue&label=community%20forum&server=https%3A%2F%2Fcommunity.frontity.org%2F)](https://community.frontity.org/) [![Twitter: frontity](https://img.shields.io/twitter/follow/frontity.svg?style=social)](https://twitter.com/frontity) ![Frontity Github Stars](https://img.shields.io/github/stars/frontity/frontity?style=social)

-We have different channels at your disposal where you can find information about the project, discuss about it and get involved:
+Frontity has a number of different channels at your disposal where you can find out more information about the project, join in discussions about it, and also get involved:

-- 📖 **[Docs](https://docs.frontity.org)**: this is the place to learn how to build amazing sites with Frontity.
+- **📖 [Docs](https://docs.frontity.org/):** our primary documentation resource - this is the place to learn how to build amazing sites with Frontity.

-- 👨‍👩‍👧‍👦 **[Community](https://community.frontity.org/)**: use our forum to [ask any questions](https://community.frontity.org/c/dev-talk-questions), feedback and meet great people.
-This is your place too to share [what are you building with Frontity](https://community.frontity.org/c/showcases)!
+* **👨‍👩‍👧‍👦 [Community forum](https://community.frontity.org/):** join Frontity's forum and ask questions, share your knowledge, give feedback and meet other cool Frontity people.
+We'd also love to know about what you're building with Frontity, so please do swing by the [forum](https://community.frontity.org/) and tell us about your projects.
-- 🐞 **[GitHub](https://github.com/frontity/frontity)**: we use GitHub for bugs and pull requests.
-Questions are answered in the [community forum](https://community.frontity.org/)!
+* **🐞 Contribute:** Frontity uses [GitHub](https://github.com/frontity/frontity) for bugs and pull requests.
+See our [Contributing](../../CONTRIBUTING.md/) section to find out how you can help develop Frontity, or improve this documentation.
-- 🗣 **Social media**: a more informal place to interact with Frontity users, reach out to us on [Twitter](https://twitter.com/frontity).
+* **🗣 Social media**: interact with other Frontity users.
+Reach out to the Frontity team on [Twitter](https://twitter.com/frontity).
+Mention us in your tweets about Frontity and what you're building by using **`@frontity`**.
-- 💌 **Newsletter**: do you want to receive the latest framework updates and news?
-Subscribe [here](https://frontity.org/)
+* 💌 **Newsletter:** do you want to receive the latest news about Frontity and find out as soon as there's an update to the framework?
+Subscribe to our [newsletter](https://frontity.org/newsletter/).

 ### » Get involved 🤗

 [![GitHub issues by-label](https://img.shields.io/github/issues/frontity/frontity/good%20first%20issue)](https://github.com/frontity/frontity/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

 Got questions or feedback about Frontity?
-We'd love to hear from you.
-Use our [community forum](https://community.frontity.org) yo ! ❤️
+We'd love to hear from you in our [community forum](https://community.frontity.org).

 Frontity also welcomes contributions.
 There are many ways to support the project!
-If you don't know where to start, this guide might help: [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute)
+If you don't know where to start then this guide might help: [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute).

-If you're eager to start contributing to the code, maybe you'd like to open a pull request to address one of our [*good first issues*](https://github.com/frontity/frontity/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)
+If you would like to start contributing to the code please open a pull request to address one of our [_good first issues_](https://github.com/frontity/frontity/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).